harrison314/MassiveDynamicProxyGenerator/README.md

 ### Use for generate proxy stub for JsonRpc client

-In samples folder in project __WcfForHipsters.WebServer__ is implement servise endpoint using api controller (for example ExampleServiseController) and transform JsonRpc call to method invocation using generic class __EndpointAdapter__.
+In samples folder in project __WcfForHipsters.WebServer__ is implement service endpoint using api controller (for example ExampleServiceController) and transform JsonRpc call to method invocation using generic class __EndpointAdapter__.

 Client is in project __WcfForHipsters.Client__.
 Generic class __HipsterClientBase__ , like ClientBase class from Wcf, using MassiveDynamicProxyGenerator for generate proxy stub for JsonRpc client.

-Client and server using interface __IExampleServise__ as servise contract.
+Client and server using interface __IExampleService__ as service contract.

 ### Generate decorator